Navy-gif/Navy-gif/README.md

 I'm a Computer Engineering student.
 I work on things here and there, mainly discord bots and miscellaneous projects.

+I can work with Python, JS (Node & React among others), Java, C# & Lua.
+I also have a primitive understanding of C and C++.

 Many of the projects I work on are in private repositories for various reasons, though feel free to browse my old projects if you feel like reading through poorly designed and crappy code.

 <!--